balloonbros/balloonbros-logo/README.md

 # Logo

-The repository of our product's logo and Balloonbros' logo and its variants.
+The repository of our product's logo and Balloonbros' logo.